Gender differences in suicide: Factors

 Many researchers have attempted to find explanations for why gender is such a significant indicator for suicide.

 A common explanation relies on the social constructions of hegemonic masculinity and femininity.
 According to literature on gender and suicide, male suicide rates are explained in terms of traditional gender roles.
 Male gender roles tend to emphasize greater levels of strength, independence, risk-taking behavior, economic status, and individualism.
 Reinforcement of this gender role often prevents males from seeking help for suicidal feelings and depression.

 Various other factors have been put forward as the cause of the gender paradox.
 Part of the gap may be explained by heightened levels of stress that result from traditional gender roles.
 For example, the death of a spouse and divorce are risk factors for suicide in both genders, but the effect is somewhat mitigated for females.
 In the Western world, females are more likely to maintain social and familial connections that they can turn to for support after losing their spouse.
 Another factor closely tied to gender roles is male employment status.
 Males' vulnerability may be heightened during times of unemployment because of societal expectations that they should provide for themselves and their families.

 The gender gap is less stark in developing nations.
 One theory put forward for the smaller gap is the increased burden of motherhood due to cultural norms.
 In regions where the identity of females is constructed around the family, having young children may correlate with lower risks for suicide.
 At the same time, stigma attached to infertility or having children outside of marriage can contribute to higher rates of suicide among women.
+Men are more likely to commit suicide who are from less affluent areas, than men who are from more affluent areas.

 In 2003, a group of sociologists examined the gender and suicide gap by considering how cultural factors impacted suicide rates.
 The four cultural factors – power-distance, individualism, uncertainty avoidance, and masculinity – were measured for 66 countries using data from the World Health Organization.
 Cultural beliefs regarding individualism were most closely tied to the gender gap; countries that placed a higher value on individualism showed higher rates of male suicide.
 Power-distance, defined as the social separation of people based on finances or status, was negatively correlated with suicide.
 However, countries with high levels of power-distance had higher rates of female suicide.
 The study ultimately found that stabilizing cultural factors had a stronger effect on suicide rates for women than men.